 St. Raphael Chapel

-Located at the exact center of campus, St. Raphael Chapel has become the iconic image of St. John Vianney College Seminary.
+Located at the exact center - the very heart - of the seminary campus, St. Raphael Chapel has become the iconic image of St. John Vianney College Seminary.
 Seminarians throughout the past 50 years have gathered for daily prayer, Mass, and meditation underneath its distinctive "wings" evocative of the archangel Raphael.

 In the main nave of the church, four tapestries of various saints hang from the walls in addition to tapestries of Christ the Good Shepherd and Christ the Teacher.
 In the back of the Chapel, an authentic and functional pipe organ provides tones for the seminarians to sing their Liturgy of the Hours.
 On grand occasions, when the seminary chorus will use the pipe organ, the two transepts of the Church will fill.